 How to Use Peanut Sauce:

 You could drizzle it over a piece of grilled salmon, or steak, you could serve it with vegetables as a crudité drip.
+Spoon it over Crispy Tofu.
 Toss it with some slivered cabbage, particularly Napa cabbage, for an impromptu Asian slaw, and add shredded chicken if you like and it becomes a protein-packed meal.